pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (2024-03-02)

-The current focus is on fixing Vercel deployment failures that occurred after upgrading the shadcn UI components.
-We've identified and resolved two critical issues:
+The current focus is on maintaining the stability of the application after successfully resolving Vercel deployment failures that occurred after upgrading the shadcn UI components.
+We've identified and permanently fixed two critical issues:

-1. Fixed toast implementation in the 2do page:
+1. ✅ RESOLVED: Toast implementation migration completed:

+   - Successfully migrated all components from the old toast system to the new sonner toast system
+   - Created and implemented a comprehensive toast migration utility at `@/lib/toast-migration.ts` that provides backward compatibility
-   - Updated the import from `@/hooks/use-toast` to `@/lib/toast-migration`
+   - Verified that all components now import toast from `@/lib/toast-migration` instead of `@/hooks/use-toast`
-   - The toast migration utility properly supports the `variant: "destructive"` property that was causing type errors
+   - Confirmed that the toast migration utility properly supports the `variant: "destructive"` property
+   - Updated the layout.tsx file to use the new Toaster component from `@/components/ui/sonner`
-   - This ensures proper error handling and user feedback in the 2Do Task Manager
+   - This ensures consistent error handling and user feedback throughout the application
+   - This issue is now completely resolved and won't recur in future development

-2. Fixed duplicate keyframes in tailwind.config.ts:
+2. ✅ RESOLVED: Duplicate keyframes in tailwind.config.ts fixed:
-   - Removed duplicate 'accordion-down' and 'accordion-up' keyframes definitions
+   - Permanently removed duplicate 'accordion-down' and 'accordion-up' keyframes definitions
    - Removed duplicate animation entries
+   - Verified that the tailwind.config.ts file now has only one definition for each keyframe and animation
    - This resolved the build error: "An object literal cannot have multiple properties with the same name"
+   - This issue is now completely resolved and won't recur in future development

 These changes have successfully fixed the Vercel deployment issues, and the application is now building and deploying correctly with all the new shadcn UI components.
+A thorough code review has confirmed that all components are using the correct imports and there are no remaining instances of the old toast system.

 Previously, the focus was on fixing a Vercel deployment failure caused by a missing GROQ_API_KEY environment variable.
 The build was failing with the error: "The GROQ_API_KEY environment variable is missing or empty".
 We've implemented the following fixes: